t4d-live-events/javascript-tips-and-tricks/episode-001/README.md

 npx serve .
 ```

-To view the output open the JavaScript console in the web browser's developer tools.
+To view the output, open the JavaScript console in the web browser's developer tools.